dokkonut/jsdoc/README.md

-<h1>JSDoc</h1>
+<h1>JSElem</h1>
-JSDoc is a simple and light-weight javascript library to automatically add elements to HTML websites during runtime.
+JSElem is a simple and light-weight JavaScript library with multiple features for HTML websites and NodeJS servers.